Flight, fight, freeze or fawn.

 Abuse stimulants such as caffeine, chocolate, cocaine, cannabis etc.

-When your flight, your legs may be restless, feeling numb, constantly moving legs or feet, constantly cleaning, you’re tense, you feel trapped.
+When your flight, your legs may be restless, feeling numb, constantly moving legs or feet, continually cleaning, you’re tense.
+You feel trapped.

-Freeze types, unconsciously disconnect, to stop experiencing the pain,
+Freeze types, subconsciously disconnect, to stop experiencing the pain,

 Running away from problems,